 CEO, SUPERIOR GROUP OF COMPANIES, SEMINOLE

-Superior’s history goes back to the 1920s on Long Island, when a family member acquired an interest in a company that he later bought outright.
-Benstock’s father, Jerry, took the company public in 1968 and the company moved to Seminole in 1979.
+Superior was founded on Long Island in the 1920s, when a family member bought an interest in a company that he later bought outright.
+Benstock’s father, Jerry, took the company public in 1968.
+The company moved to Seminole in 1979.

 Benstock’s brother, Peter, is an executive vice president at the firm, which also has employed other family members.
 Michael Benstock told the Tampa Bay Business Journal that managing the family dynamic wasn’t a problem.
 “My dad taught me good lessons.
 Take care of your shareholders, be profitable, and the family will take care of itself.
 At the executive level, everybody has to have vision and plans and has to be able to execute on those plans.”